jonthebeef/jonthebeef.github.io/_posts/2016-07-28-how-to-prototype-a-messenger-bot.md

 Click on the nav bar and bring it to front, then duplicate slide 6.

-Drag in **[structured message carousel.png](https://www.dropbox.com/s/f877kzt6ic3sp2e/structured%20message%20carousel.png?dl=0)**.
+Drag in [structured message carousel.png](https://www.dropbox.com/s/f877kzt6ic3sp2e/structured%20message%20carousel.png?dl=0).
 Be warned now, Keynote does something funky.
 Whenever you drag in an image, if it’s larger than the slide, it makes it smaller to fit.
 Nice if you’re designing pitch decks, but rubbish for prototypes.
 Here’s the fix.

 With the carousel element selected, move into the inspector, and click “Arrange”.
 Then, click the button marked “Original Size”.
 The image should be now at it’s correct size.